You are here

 You will then be able to copy files to DICE in either of two ways:

-Copying files using AFS
+Copying files to DICE using AFS

 aklog